-Thériault began his professional musical career in 1984 at the age of eighteen in Jonquière, Québec.
-A co-founder and the bass player for VOIVOD, he toured internationally from 1982 to 1991.
-He is known in the metal world for playing with ferocious attack and for his trademark distortion - the "Blower Bass" sound.
-His signature bass guitar was designed for him by Mauro Liberatore, a five-string high B. Thériault wanted to play chords which would make the bass sound more like a guitar but bigger.
+Thériault began his professional musical career in 1982 at the age of twenty in Jonquière, Québec.
+A co-founder with Denis D'Amour (guitar) he played the bass for VOIVOD, he toured internationally from 1982 to 1991.
+He is known in the metal world for playing with ferocious attack and for his trademark distortion - .
+His signature bass guitars were designed by him with the colaboration of Mauro Liberatore, a four string and a five-string high B. Thériault wanted to play chords which would make the bass sound more like a guitar but bigger.

-He composed and recorded six albums on MCA (USA), Noise International (Germany) and Metal Blade (USA) with guitarist Denis "Piggy" D'Amour, drummer Michel "Away" Langevin and singer Denis "Snake" Belanger.
+He composed and recorded six albums on Mechanic/MCA(USA), Noise International (Germany), Metal Blade (USA) with guitarist Denis "Piggy" D'Amour, singer Denis "Snake" Belanger and drummer Michel "Away" Langevin.
 Voivod were exploring the concepts of Cyberpunk and state-of-the-art artificial intelligence long before these ideas were assimilated into popular culture.

 A co-founder of The Holy Body Tattoo Dance Society, along with choreographers/performers Noam Gagnon and Dana Gingras, from 1992 to 1999 Thériault composed intensely resonant and evocative musical landscapes that left an indelible impression on the contemporary dance world.
 Through the use of electronic sampling, sequencing and programming, he produced and engineered the full length scores for "White Riot", "Poetry & Apocalypse" (co-composed with Craig Riddock) and "our brief eternity".
 He toured North America and Europe from 1996 to 1998 as both a sound engineer and a musician.
 Thériault was awarded 'Best Use of Sound/Music' in 1988 from the Canadian International Annual Film/Video Festival for the film version of "Poetry & Apocalypse".